 Another day, another challenge that needs to be solved in a cannabis production facility.
 You cannot plan for it, but you have to control it.
 The only way to control it, is to budget for it.
 As is the case with “everything takes longer than planned”, “everything costs more than planned” needs to be foreseen and budgeted for, even though you have no idea what it may be.

-6. There are no elders to guide the new grower
+6. There are no elders to guide the new cultivators

 “Everybody is still saying this, but it’s changing”, says Elias.
 There is a whole new generation that has given us lots of people to look up to.
 There are new role models.
 The problem now is to choose your heroes carefully.
 The people that you look up to as industry leaders need to share your values of sticking to processes.

-7. Too many growers pretending to be master growers
+7. Too many cultivators pretending to be master growers

 It was like this for a long time, but it’s also changing.
 Test the credibility of the people you want to work with.
 It is necessary to make sure that they can grow, but also how they can handle stress, because growing is a stressful business.
 Look if they have the correct attributes.
 There are qualities a master grower has to have.
 Make sure yours have it.